-The previous section discussed Leaky Abstractions that result from allowing third-party concerns infiltrate custom systems when designing and implementing an integration solution.
+The previous section discussed Leaky Abstractions that result from allowing third-party concerns to infiltrate custom systems when designing and implementing an integration solution.
 The directionality of the "leak", as described earlier, is from the external system into the current one.
-However, it is also possible to encounter the reverse scenario, when the integration target is open or transparent to the integrators who then take advantage of this fact to develop and apply their own customizations.
+However, it is also possible to encounter the reverse scenario when the integration target is open or transparent to the integrators who then take advantage of this fact to develop and apply their own customizations onto the external system.